nimehjadallah/second_project/README.md

 * Vinny Principe

 ## Project Description
-**Our Recipes** is a cooking recipe website that will let users add their favorite recipes and search for recipes added by other users.
+**Chef Anonymous** is a cooking recipe website that will let users add their favorite recipes and search for recipes added by other users.